aaroncoyner/dissertateOHSU/README.md

 ## Notes

-  - To put the title on two lines (see the thesis cover page above), use `\newline` at the point where you want the title to split to the second line.
+  - To put the title on two lines (see the thesis cover page above), use `\\newline` at the point where you want the title to split to the second line.
-  - If you don’t need a section (e.g., “Chapter 5”, etc.), remove it from the main `.Rmd` file.
-For example, if you want to remove the “Chapter 5”, remove all the lines starting from the `\newpage` in that section down to the actual words `FILL THIS IN`.
-It will then not be included in the knitted document.
+  - If you don’t need a section, simply remove it from the main `.Rmd` file.
   - For spell checking, use the built-in spell check in RStudio.
 It’s not perfect, but still works well.